rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/_index.en.md

 ## Backup/Restore

-To make life easy we have created a backup and restore script, this will take the keys, all configuration and database and create a tar file which can be saved to somewhere else.
+To make life easy we have created a backup and restore script, this will take the keys, all configuration and database and create a tar file which can be saved to else where.

 To setup the backup script on your RustDesk Server do the following:
 ```